tpaschalis/tpaschalis.github.io/_posts/2024-09-26-golang-multierr.md

 The second one uses the `errors.Join` function introduced in Go 1.20.
-The function takes in a variadic error argument, discards any nil values, and wraps the rest of the provided errors.
+The function takes in a variadic error argument, discards any nil values, and joins the rest of the provided errors.
 The message is formatted by joining the strings obtained by calling each argument's Error() method, separated by a newline.